android606/ultimate_mcp_server_windows/README.md

 ## Cost Savings With Delegation

-Using LLM Gateway for delegation can yield significant cost savings:
+Using Ultimate MCP Server for delegation can yield significant cost savings:

 | Task | Claude 3.7 Direct | Delegated to Cheaper LLM | Savings |
 |------|-------------------|--------------------------|---------|